Bupa's extended coverage and supportive services for coronavirus disease

 - Wear a surgical mask if you’re going into crowded places, such as public transport or the workplace;

 - If you’re feeling unwell, wear a surgical mask, avoid going to crowded places and seek medical advice promptly.
-If you’re experiencing symptoms related to the novel coronavirus (i.e. fever, cough and/or shortness of breath), please go to the nearest hospital for medical advice;
+If you’re experiencing symptoms related to COVID-19 (i.e. fever, cough and/or shortness of breath), please go to the nearest hospital for medical advice;

 - Avoid non-essential travel to affected parts of Mainland China.
 If you’ve just returned from other parts of Mainland China, stay home for 14 days; and